Blog News

 Final Thoughts

-Are we just trying to recreate the glory of pagan cultures of the past?
+Are we just trying to recreate the glory of pagan cultures of the past with classical education?
 Go back in time?
 By no means.
 What Christianity points us to is a greater civilization and a Kingdom that’s out of this world.
 We are moving towards that kingdom, not looking back at fallen civilizations.
 However, we are not the first people who are traveling this road.
 Many people have gone before us, and many of them have laid the foundations for the road we are traveling on whether they acknowledged the destination to be the eternal kingdom or not.
 By listening to their thoughts as they first walked this path we can both avoid dangers that they fell into, and also strengthen the path for those who will come after us.

 There are many philosophies of education and so many voices encouraging us to be the best we can, to do the best we can.
 But if we boil it down, it all still starts at the beginning.
 We want our kids to have good character, we want them to be good citizens, but most of all, we want them to be Christians because we know that that is the only thing that ultimately matters.